 Content, Learning Outcome and Preconditions

-1) Preparation and presentation of scientific talks.
-2) Analysis and assessment of topical issues in condensed matter physics.
-3) Expressing and understanding the foundations of spin electronics, solid-state quantum information processing, the physics of solid-state nanostructures, and high temperature superconductivity. explain and specify phase-coherent transport phenomena in low-dimensional electron systems.
-4) Leading a scientific discussion.
+- to express and understand the foundations of topical research fields such as spin electronics, solid-state quantum information processing, solid-state nanostructures, high temperature superconductivity, and phase-coherent transport phenomena in low-dimensional electron systems.

 Solid State Physics, Quantum Mechanics